KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 ## How to create a custom autocomplete provider

 You can create a custom autocomplete provider to customize the autocomplete behavior, for instance to integrate with 3rd party tools.

-You can implement ``AutocompleteProvider`` from scratch, or inherit and customize any of the providers in [KeyboardKit Pro][Pro].
+You can implement ``AutocompleteProvider`` from scratch, or inherit and customize any [KeyboardKit Pro][Pro] provider.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: